mathworks-ref-arch/matlab-production-server-on-aws/README.md

 |---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | R2022a | <a  href ="https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://matlab-production-server-templates.s3.amazonaws.com/r2022a_mps_refarch/mps-aws-refarch-existing-vpc-cf.yml"  target ="_blank" >      <img  src ="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png" />  </a> |

-In addition to the parameters specified in the section [Configure the Stack](#step-2-configure-the-stack), you will need to specify the following parameters in the template to use your existing VPC.
+In addition to the parameters specified in the section [Configure Stack](#step-2-configure-stack), you will need to specify the following parameters in the template to use your existing VPC.

 | Parameter  | Value |
 |----------------------------------|--------------------------------------------------------------------------------|